 -

 Your target clients post across multiple timezones.
 Freelancer.com clients are global.
-If your ideal projects come from North American and European clients but you are based in Southeast Asia, you miss prime posting windows for both regions without overnight coverage.
+If your ideal projects come from North American and European clients but you're based in Southeast Asia, you miss prime posting windows for both regions without overnight coverage.
 Auto bidding closes that gap entirely.

 -

 You have strong filters and a well-tuned AI prompt.
-When your criteria are tight and your proposal prompt captures your voice, experience, and approach accurately, the AI produces proposals that are indistinguishable from your best manual work — at 10x the volume.
-The investment in prompt engineering pays for itself quickly.
+When your criteria are tight and your proposal prompt captures your voice, experience, and approach accurately, the AI produces proposals that are indistinguishable from your best manual work, at roughly 10x the volume.
+The investment in prompt tuning pays for itself quickly.
+Usually within the first two weeks.

 -

 Your manual win rate has plateaued.
-If you have been bidding manually for months and your win rate has stabilized around the platform average, volume is the next lever to pull.
-More relevant bids, placed faster, with consistent proposal quality — that is what automation delivers.
+If you've been bidding manually for months and your win rate has stabilized around the platform average, volume is the next lever to pull.
+More relevant bids, placed faster, with consistent proposal quality.
+That's what automation delivers.

 Most Winners Run Both — Not One or the Other